- Prepare For the Homebuying Process: 30 to 90 Days

-- Get Preapproved For a Loan: 1 Week
+- Get Preapproved For a Loan: 3 to 7 Days

 - Make an Offer: 1 Day

-- Prepare For the Closing 1 to 4 Weeks
+- Prepare For the Closing: 7 to 30 Days

 The first step is to prepare yourself for your home-buying journey by gathering the necessary financial documents and saving for a down payment.
 During this time, you should also decide on a neighborhood or general area and determine a rough budget.